-For any bargaining unit member whose effective date of assignment to or from a plain clothes position occurs during the months of February through September, that bargaining unit member shall receive an additional, one time, payment of \$400.00.
-For any bargaining unit member whose effective date of assignment to or from a plain clothes position occurs during the months of October through December, that bargaining unit member shall receive an additional, one time, payment of \$250.00.
+For any bargaining unit member whose effective date of assignment to or from a plain clothes position occurs during the months of February through September, that bargaining unit member shall receive an additional, one-time payment of four hundred dollars (\$400.00).
+For any bargaining unit member whose effective date of assignment to or from a plain clothes position occurs during the months of October through December, that bargaining unit member shall receive an additional, one-time, payment of two hundred fifty dollars (\$250.00).